 Not only does John stay active, but he also prepares himself for emergencies that can occur when help is out of reach.
 “I have to keep up with their hunger for adventure, when the consequences can be high,” he says.

 That’s when Wilderness First Aid (WFA) training comes into play.
-To earn his certification, John heads to the Western Colorado Council’s basic and instructor-training WFA course hosted at the scenic Steve Fossett Spirit of Adventure Ranch in Gypsum, Colo.
+To earn his certification, John heads to the Western Colorado Council’s WFA course hosted at the scenic Steve Fossett Spirit of Adventure Ranch in Gypsum, Colo.

-A WFA certification helps prepare both adults and older, capable Scouts with the knowledge and hands-on training that can mean the difference between life and death for someone severely ill or injured in the wild.
+A WFA certification helps prepare both adults and 14-and-older Scouts with the knowledge and hands-on training that can mean the difference between life and death for someone severely ill or injured in the wild.

 “Who likes burritos?” asks Lyn Bair, committee member of Troop 201 in Aspen, Colo., to 11 youth and adult students in a classroom at the adventure base.